amirsaleh55/Retail-Sales-Analysis-SQL/README.md

 This project is designed to demonstrate SQL skills and techniques typically used by data analysts to explore, clean, and analyze retail sales data.
 The project involves setting up a retail sales database, performing exploratory data analysis (EDA), and answering specific business questions through SQL queries.

-**SQL SKILLS**: DDL,DML,CASE Statments,Subquiries , table expression and WindowFunction.
+**SQL SKILLS**: DDL, DML, case expression, Subquiries, table expression and WindowFunction.